 2. Tap a wider audience with influencer marketing

-Word-of-mouth is still one of the most effective advertising techniques.
+Word-of-mouth, including the use of influencer calculator, is still one of the most effective advertising techniques.
 The pandemic permitted social media platforms to grow, making influencer marketing appealing to brands.
 Marketers will likely expand their influencer marketing spending and grow their business.

 One of the great platforms to tap for influencer marketing this 2023 are TikTok and Instagram Reels.
 As the social media platform earns more and more cross-generational appeal, it’s predicted to take over most of the market share this year.